top of page

 The noun 'puncture' has its etymological origins in the Latin word 'punctura,' which is derived from 'pungere,' meaning 'to prick' or 'to pierce.'
 'Pungere' itself can be traced back to the Proto-Indo-European root 'peuk,' which means 'to prick' or 'to pierce.'
 Thus, the term 'puncture' refers to a small hole, wound, or perforation in a surface, typically caused by the action of a sharp object piercing through.
 This etymology underscores the fundamental concept of the term, emphasizing the idea of a point or sharp implement penetrating a material, resulting in a break or opening in that surface.

-Quiz: Find the meaning of the noun puncture:
+Find the correct meaning of the noun puncture:

 Try Again!